2020KamelAlaghbari/TabelLayoutReport/README.md

 # TabelLayoutReport
 How to use this library

-It's free fro any one to use it.
+It's free to any one to use it.

 In your activity will create list of headers and from your custom adapter will create list of String content of this adapter.